medic/medic-docs/configuration/OVERVIEW.md

 | `events[n].description` | This is optional.
 It is a second line of text that can appear at the right side of the task on the tasks list.|

 ### Logic: `rules.nools.js`
 Tasks templates in `tasks.json` do not show up on their own in the app.
-The logic for building actual tasks is done in the rules engine code found in `rules.nools.js`.
+The logic for building actual tasks is done in the rules engine code found in `rules.nools.js` -- the code to generate both Tasks and Targets.
 This code iterates through all contacts and their reports, and then creates tasks as needed using templates in `tasks.json`.
 These tasks are then emitted to the app, which shows them at the appropriate time in the Tasks tab and on contact's profiles.

 The rules engine code receives an object containing the following:
 - `contact`: the contact's doc.
 All contacts have `type` of either `person` or `place`.